-Some Chair’s Initiatives have spawned new centers or programs that focus on a specific disease or condition, such as the Intestinal Rehabilitation Program (for children with short bowel syndrome), the Center for Bone Health, and Minds Matter: Concussion Care for Kids.
+Some Chair’s Initiatives have spawned new centers or programs that focus on a specific disease or condition, such as the Intestinal Rehabilitation Program (for children with short bowel syndrome), the Center for Bone Health, and Minds Matter Concussion Program.

 When Joseph W. St. Geme, MD, became Physician-in-chief, he continued the Chair’s Initiatives in collaboration with Kathy Shaw, MD, MSCE, Associate Chair, Quality and Safety, Department of Pediatrics, and Marx.

 “This program has had a remarkable impact on patient care across our organization, fueling continuing advances that distinguish CHOP from other top children’s hospitals,” says St. Geme.